Here Comes Peter Cottontail: Home media

+A Blu-ray was released by Universal Pictures Home Entertainment on February 22, 2019, as a Walmart exclusive, containing a version edited for syndication that runs nearly ten minutes shorter.

 Sequel

-The 2014 release is the first to include the sequel, Here Comes Peter Cottontail: The Movie.
-A Blu-ray was released by Universal Pictures Home Entertainment on February 22, 2019, as a Walmart exclusive, containing an edited version that runs nearly ten minutes shorter.
-In 2020, the same release with the same edited version was extended beyond Walmart to all media retailers.
-The film stars Tom Kenny as Peter Cottontail and Peter Cottontail Jr., Christopher Lloyd as Seymour S. Sassafras, Roger Moore as January Q. Irontail, Miranda Cosgrove as Munch the Mouse, Molly Shannon as Jackie Frost, and Kenan Thompson as Flutter.
+The sequel Here Comes Peter Cottontail: The Movie was released in 2005.
+The film stars Tom Kenny as Peter Cottontail, Peter's son Junior and Antoine, Christopher Lloyd as Mr. Sassafras, Roger Moore as Irontail, Miranda Cosgrove as Munch the Mouse, Molly Shannon as Jackie Frost, and Kenan Thompson as Flutter.